eugenechia/ansible-projects/README.md

 Note:

 - Do not amend anything in YAML file.
 Everything should run as intended.
-- Ansible config has been set to not perform host key checking and default to 'hosts' file.
+- Ansible config has been set to skip host key checking and default to 'hosts' file.

 ---